michel1991/ocp-java-11/concurrency/README.md

 Keep in mind that there is a cost associated with allocating additional memory and CPU time to manage the concurrent process.
 Option C is incorrect because single-processor CPUs have been benefiting from concurrency for decades.
 Finally, option E is incorrect; there are numerous examples in this chapter of concurrent tasks sharing memory.

+# Fill in the blanks: ____________ occur(s) when two or more threads are frozen and blocked forever. ____________ occur(s) when one or more threads are perpetually denied access to a resource.
+A. Race conditions, Livelock
+B. Deadlock, Starvation
+C. Starvation, Deadlock
+D. Livelock, Starvation
+E. Starvation, Race conditions
+F. Deadlock, Livelock

+Deadlock occurs when two or more threads are frozen and not making any progress, while starvation occurs when one or more threads is perpetually denied access to a resource.
+For these reasons, option B is correct.